muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 </div>

-After careful consideration, we determined that implementing this configuration would be excessively intricate both in terms of technical execution and designing a user-friendly product experience.
-Instead, we decided to prioritize a more straightforward approach initially, with the vision of eventually realizing the advanced configuration for customers willing to pay a premium.
-To accommodate this future state, we made the decision to have edge configurations controlling multiple sites and a site has one configuration.
+After careful consideration, we landed on an option that was initially straightforward but provided the flexibility for building into the more advanced structure later in the product roadmap.
+We made the decision to have edge configurations controlling multiple sites but each site can only be connected to one configuration.

 ### Co-Design Workshops

-With the groundwork laid and key decisions made, it was time to delve into the user experience design of the self-service product.
-To gain a deeper understanding of the implementation process, I conducted investigative sessions with several members of the edge implementation team.
-Through these sessions, I presented them with hypothetical customer requests, carefully observing and documenting their implementation approaches.
-This formed the basis for further design exploration.
-Following the investigative sessions, I sought a comprehensive perspective.
-I facilitated a series of co-design sessions involving cross-functional teams – sales engineering, edge engineering, and implementation team.
+Following the results of the initial investigative sessions, it was time to delve into the user experience design.
+I facilitated a series of co-design sessions involving cross-functional teams – sales engineering, product engineering, and the edge implementation team.
 These sessions aimed to achieve a full 360-degree view of the product from perceived value to actual value delivery.
 I organized two sessions with the larger group of 15 participants, fostering collaborative discussions through hands-on exercises.
-It was during these sessions that we had a significant realization – customers required more than just a self-service solution for these complex edge features.
-Recognizing the potential risks, such as a site going down due to improper edge implementation, we saw the importance of providing customers with a testing ground – a mechanism to instill confidence and assurance in their implementations.
+It was during these sessions that we had a significant realization Self-serviceable tools for changing web traffic behavior gave customers great power but also entails great risk.
+A site could go down entirely due to the unintended sequencing of edge rules.
+It was paramount to give customers a testing ground to instill confidence – a way to test, break, and fix stuff.
+This was the value proposition that would uniquely differentiate our offering.
+We designed the user experience around this value proposition.

-Taking that key insight and many others, I continued with 4-7 co-design sessions that included one key sales engineer, implementation specialist, and the tech lead from our edge engineering team.
+I continued with roughly 7 deeper co-design sessions that included one key sales engineer, implementation specialist, and the tech lead from our edge engineering team (lost count of session numbers).
 The flexibility and spontaneous nature of these sessions allowed for deeper exploration and generated breakthrough ideas that honed in on the optimal product experience.

 <div className="kg-card kg-image-card kg-width-full">